 Light Thai Glass Noodle Salad (Yum Woon Sen)

-Thai glass noodles (bean thread)
+Thai glass noodles (Bean Thread)

-What goes in Yum Woon Sen
+Ingredients for Yum Woon Sen

 - Glass noodles — These very thin clear noodles are also sometimes labeled mung bean thread, cellophane noodles or Thai vermicelli.

-- shallot and green onion – substitute with red or white onion if shallot is not available
+- Shallot and Green onion – substitute with red or white onion if shallot is not available

 - Fresh chili — traditionally, the tiny red bull’s eye chili is used, which is a very spicy chili.
 If you prefer a milder taste, remove the seeds first or use red finger chili instead.